 Becoming an OCLC member

 Membership in OCLC brings many benefits to a library and its users, including global access to information, high quality research, participation in governance, and the value of shared resources.
-Institutions establish and maintain membership through a subscription to a qualifying OCLC product.
+Institutions establish and maintain membership through a subscription to a qualifying OCLC product or service.

 While there is no separate membership fee, OCLC members contractually agree to participate in cooperative services as set forth in Membership Criteria annually reviewed by the Board Membership Committee.